sveltejs/kit/documentation/docs/25-build-and-deploy/55-single-page-apps.md

 The `fallback` page is an HTML page created by SvelteKit from your page template (e.g. `app.html`) that loads your app and navigates to the correct route.
 For example [Surge](https://surge.sh/help/adding-a-200-page-for-client-side-routing), a static web host, lets you add a `200.html` file that will handle any requests that don't correspond to static assets or prerendered pages.

-On some hosts it may be `index.html` or something else entirely — consult your platform's documentation.
+On some hosts it may be something else entirely — consult your platform's documentation.
+We recommend avoiding `index.html` if possible as it may conflict with prerendering.

 > Note that the fallback page will always contain absolute asset paths (i.e. beginning with `/` rather than `.`) regardless of the value of [`paths.relative`](/docs/configuration#paths), since it is used to respond to requests for arbitrary paths.